TDarkShadow/vivanewvegas-wabbajack/README.md

 ## REQUIREMENTS

 * Current version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest).
-* A clean installation of Fallout New Vegas, and all DLCs, otherwise known as Fallout: New Vegas Ultimate Edition.
+* A clean English installation of Fallout New Vegas, and all DLCs, otherwise known as Fallout: New Vegas Ultimate Edition.
   * **Acquired through either GOG or Steam.**
 * A [Nexusmods](https://www.nexusmods.com/) account.
 * Around 2GB of free space.